Psalms For Life

 34 I won’t profane my covenant

-or take back a single thing I’ve said.
+or take back anything I’ve said.

 35 In my holiness I’ve sworn once and for all